nRF24/CircuitPython_nRF24L01/docs/network_docs/topology.rst

 For example:
     The Logical Address of the network's master node is ``0``.
 The radio's pipes 1-5 start with the `address_prefix`.
-To make each pipe's Phsyical address unique to a child node's Physical address, the `address_suffix` is used.
+To make each pipe's Physical address unique to a child node's Physical address, the `address_suffix` is used.

     The Logical address of the master node: ``0o0``

     .. csv-table::
-        :header: "pipe", "Phsyical Address (hexadecimal)"
+        :header: "pipe", "Physical Address (hexadecimal)"

         1, ``CC CC CC CC 3C``
         2, ``CC CC CC CC 33``